2022 Annual Meeting

 Saturday, August 13, 8:30 to 10:00 a.m.

 Enjoy a complimentary continental breakfast before the business meeting starting at 9:00 a.m.
 Business includes electing officers and trustees, honoring retiring trustees, recognizing employee service, and presenting the Horizon Award.

 Cost: No charge to attend but reservations are required.
 Please email .

 - Welcome by Justin Van Etten, Chair of the Board of Trustees

-- 2017 Financial Report by Treasurer Justin Van Etten
+- Approval of 2021 Annual Meeting minutes by Justin Van Etten

 - Year in review by Executive Director Iain MacLeod

 Dr. Lisa Doner is a tenured Associate Professor of Environmental Science and Policy at Plymouth State University.
 Her position includes teaching and research on climate change, lake health, and science education.
 She has two active research awards on topics related to water resources and climate.
 Her recent publications include papers submitted for publication to the International Journal of STEM Education, and New England Naturalist.
 In addition to her professional endeavors, Lisa is heavily involved as a community volunteer, serving as Chair of the Plymouth Conservation Commission for 10 years, and on the boards of the Plymouth Rotary Club, Quincy Bog Nature Center, Pemi River Local Advisory Committee, Baker River Watershed Association, and the World Trails Network - Hub for the Americas.
 This year she has stepped away from the Rotary Club, and from the Secretary duties for PRLAC, to create time in service to the Science Center and its Climate Education initiative, which is near and dear to her heart.